Autumn is upon us again, it’s pumpkin spiced latte time of year.

-As the evenings draw in and the days shorten we naturally want to light up those scented candles, close the curtains and snuggle up in front the telly with a warm blanket and a tub of roses.
-It’s hibernation season, only we humans we aren’t allowed to sleep the winter away of course.
-We are transitioning, the leaves are tuning gorgeous shades of brown and gold in readiness to fall to the ground, just waiting to be walked over for that lovely Autumnal crunch.
+As the evenings draw in and the days shorten, we naturally want to light up those scented candles, close the curtains and snuggle up in front of the telly with a warm blanket and a tub of roses.
+It’s hibernation season, only we humans aren’t allowed to sleep the winter away of course.
+We are transitioning, the leaves are turning gorgeous shades of brown and gold in readiness to fall to the ground, just waiting to be walked over for that lovely autumnal crunch.

 It just makes me want to fill my home with flickering tea lights and adorn my dressers with strings of dainty fairy lights.
 It’s time to stock up on my Autumn favourites and make my home lovely and cosy for the coming season.
-Find out how I get cozy for Autumn…

-Like most people, I always used to buy a big bag of cheap tea lights and wintery scented candles from the Range or Wilkos, fill up my tea light jar which sits in our dresser and they would go on forever.
+Like most people, I always used to buy a big bag of cheap tea lights and wintery scented candles from the Range or Wilkos, fill up my tea light jar which sits on our dresser and they would go on forever.
 However, a few winters ago I became aware of the harm these cheap tea lights and scented candles were doing to the environment in my home.
-Not to mention the health of myself and my family but also our two dogs who were also being subjected to toxins puffed out by these chemical laden candles.
+Not to mention the health of myself and my family, but also our two dogs who were also being subjected to toxins puffed out by these chemical laden candles.

-Choose Pure over Paraffin
+Choose pure over paraffin

 Much the same as artificial air fresheners, reeds, plugins or any kind of artificially scented product we may use to keep our homes smelling sweet; how much thought have we actually put into the toxins we are introducing into our environment.
-Probably none, and I was as guilty as the anyone else assuming it must be safe or they wouldn’t be available to buy, would they?
+Probably none, and I was as guilty as anyone else assuming it must be safe or they wouldn’t be available to buy, would they?

-I’ve known about the dangers of artificial air fresheners for many years and always avoid them like the plague but what about scented candles, surely they would be fine?
-Not so.
+I’ve known about the dangers of artificial air-fresheners for many years and always avoid them like the plague, but what about scented candles, surely they would be fine?
+Unfortunately not.

 These nasty chemicals have been directly linked to hormone disruption, cancer, reduced sperm count and even possible fetal exposure to autism.
-I find it quite shocking that we are being exposed to unnecessary health risks by doing something seemingly harmless as burning candles.
+I find it quite shocking that we are being exposed to unnecessary health risks by doing something as seemingly harmless as lighting a candle.

-I started off with eco wax tea lights which is a soy based wax and I used those for at least one winter season.
-I’ve since left those behind as they are not always 100% chemical free.
-Some have palm oil added which means they are not a ‘pure’ candle.
-Something else you might not think of; mass produced candles may have wicks containing lead or tin so you’re getting a double whammy of toxic waste to breathe.
+I started off with eco wax tea lights which are a soy-based wax and I used those for at least one winter season.
+I’ve since left them behind as they are not always 100% chemical free.
+Some may have palm oil added which means they are not a ‘pure’ candle.
+Something else you might not think of – mass-produced candles may have wicks containing lead or tin so you’re getting a double whammy of toxic waste to breathe.
 Healthy wicks are made from cotton or hemp.

 I adore beeswax candles, ok I’m slightly obsessed with them and wouldn’t use anything else now.
-They’re a little more costly at around £13.00 for 30 tea lights, but to me it’s worth it to safeguard our health.
-Buy yours on eBay here
+They’re a little more costly at around £13.00 for 30 tea lights, but to me, it’s worth it to safeguard our health.
+Buy yours on eBay here.

 Copper Wire Fairy Lights

 I use this idea in my daughter’s bathroom so that she has a soft glow in the corner if she needs to get up in the night.
 We love to save up small jam jars and decorate them with glass paint in seasonal themes for quirky tea light holders.
 Wind some craft wire around the top and form into a handle.
 It’s a lovely mummy and Lily thing to do!
-You can buy glass paints and other crafty bits in the Range and they are fairly inexpensive.
+You can buy glass paints and other crafty bits from the Range and they are fairly inexpensive.

 Pure Essential Oils

 I don’t want to give up on some natural, seasonal fragrance around my home so I like to use 100% pure natural essential oils.
-I generally only use them throughout the Autumn/Winter season as I just love the Christmas scent, spiced orange/apple and cinnamon are my favourites.
-I like to sprinkle a few drops around where they won’t damage the surface.
+I generally only use them throughout the autumn/winter season as I just love the Christmas scent, spiced orange/apple and cinnamon are my favourites.
+I like to sprinkle a few drops where they won’t damage the surface.